 Production Licence 211 CS Adriana and Sabina are discoveries located south of, and close to, the existing Ærfugl development and the Skarv FPSO.
 Adriana and Sabina were discovered when drilling well 6507/4-2S in the PL211 in 2021.
 Adriana and Sabina are discoveries in the Lysing Fm and Lange Fm respectively.
 The discoveries contain wet gas, condensate, and oil.
-Wintershall DEA AS is operator of Adrian/Sabina with 40 percent interest.
-Aker BP holds 15 percent interest together with PGNiG Upstream Norway AS with 10 percent interest and Petoro with 35 percent interest.
+Harbour Energy Norge AS is operator of Adrian/Sabina with 38.0825 percent interest.
+Aker BP holds 15 percent interest together with ORLEN Upstream Norway AS with 11.9175 percent interest and Petoro AS with 35 percent interest.
+Planned production start is 2029.